Brahim07-esprit/Visual-Agent-Builder/README.md

 ## What's this?

 It's basically like draw.io but for AI agents.
 You visually create conversation flows and the app generates the Python code for you.
-Pretty neat, right?

 ## Watch the Demo